 8. Configure radio channels on your Wi-Fi Access Point(s) manually, and with care.
 Measure Wi-Fi interference levels to identify channels with the least amount of interference.
 We use the very handy WiFi Explorer application (with Mac OS).
 Ensure that your Wi-Fi Access Points use different, and non-overlapping, channels to prevent interference.

 9. Rather than buying brand new equipment, consider re-using an older wifi router as a Wi-Fi Access Point.
-After recently upgrading to a new fixed router (Ubiquity ER-4), because of its excellent ability to mitigate bufferbloat, our two older Wi-Fi routers that lack Smart Queue Management at high throughputs (Synology RT2600ac and Netgear R7000) have been successfully redeployed as Wireless Access Points.
+After recently upgrading to a new fixed router (Ubiquity ER-4), because of its excellent ability to mitigate bufferbloat, our two older Wi-Fi routers that lack Smart Queue Management at high throughputs (Synology RT2600ac and Netgear R7000) were successfully redeployed as Wireless Access Points.
+However, these have been subsequently replaced by Ubiquiti’s excellent UniFi system, which is our top choice.

 Following the above tips should help you achieve impressively-consistent and cost-effective throughputs and latency for all Wi-Fi client devices in your home (or office).
 If you have bandwidth-intensive devices (such as smart TVs and media streamers) and time-sensitive devices (such as gaming consoles and gaming PCs) connected using Ethernet, you will very happy with your Wi-Fi speeds (and your devices probably would not have been able to support higher speeds anyway).